lgonzalezrouco/pti/microservices/README.md

 You should see the "Hello World!" message.

+To delete the service:

+	kubectl delete service helloworld

+To delete the deployment:

+	kubectl delete deployment helloworld

 NOTE: On **Windows with WSL2** you need and extra step to acess the service.
 Run the following command to map a port from localhost to the port of the service.
 In the Ubuntu terminal run:

 	kubectl port-forward service/helloworld 7080:8080